DevExpress-Examples/winforms-reorder-grid-rows-by-drag-and-drop/Readme.md

 ## Handle the DragOver Event

 The [DragOver](https://docs.devexpress.com/WindowsForms/DevExpress.Utils.DragDrop.DragDropEvents.DragOver) event is handled to display the insert indicator and update the mouse pointer.
 The `DragOverGridEventArgs.GetDragOverGridEventArgs` static method is used to calculate drag-and-drop settings (state).
-These settings are used to specify appropriate event arguments for activating the drag and drop functionality:
+These settings are used to specify appropriate event arguments for activating the drag-and-drop functionality:

 ```cs
 private void Behavior_DragOver(object sender, DragOverEventArgs e) {